dfernaro/secure-access-to-ec2-instance/README.md

-# How to configure your static website using AWS
+# How to manage your instances without internet access or SSH Keys

 This is a demo project which accompanies the article at https://medium.com/@dfernaro/breaking-boundaries-managing-instances-without-internet-access-or-ssh-keys-3d9ac3d3ab7b.
 Please, make sure that you update the file `bin/secure-access-to-ec2-instance.ts` which contains the AWS account and region.